ramsey/composer-install/README.md

     composer-options: "--ignore-platform-reqs --optimize-autoloader"
 ```

-#### custom-composer-filename
+#### composer-filename

-If you have a custom `composer` filename, you may use the `custom-composer-filename`.
-For example, your `composer` file could be `composer-gh-actions.json` or `composer-staging.json` instead of the default `composer.json`.
+If you have a custom Composer filename, you may use `composer-filename` to change
+the filename Composer uses.
+For example, your Composer file could be
+`composer-gh-actions.json` or `composer-staging.json` instead of the default
+`composer.json`.

-You should specify the filename without the extension.
+You should specify the filename without the extension, since it will determine
+both the JSON and lock filenames to use.
+The default value is `"composer"`,
+which will use `composer.json` and `composer.lock` as the filenames.

 For example: